 Intermountain will cut the amount of opioid tablets given for acute pain by 40 percent.
 Acute pain conditions are temporary, such as a broken arm or post-surgery.
 Physicians can and will prescribe appropriate pain medications, but with a focus on supplying the appropriate number of pills to match the condition.

-Opioid misuse and abuse has become a national emergency that affects many families and friends.
+Opioid misuse has become a national emergency that affects many families and friends.
 According to the Centers for Disease Control and Prevention (CDC), in 2015, more than 33,000 people died from unintentional overdoses involving opioids—and nearly half of those deaths involved prescription opioids.

 Every day, 91 Americans die from an opioid overdose (this includes prescription opioids and heroin).
 There are 142 Americans who die daily from drug overdoses of all types.
 Two of these Americans are Utahns.
 The epidemic hits home as Utah has ranked for years in the top 10 for drug overdose deaths.